jdittrich/userNeedResearchBook/text/prepareTheResearch.md

 	-   templates <!-- : link to diagrams -->
 	-   pencils and/or pens in different colors

 You should get to know your equipment before you start the actual data collection.
-So be sure to know the essential operations to actually make a photo and start and stop the recording.
+So be sure to know how make a photo and start and stop the audio-recording.
 Check the audio quality by putting the phone/recorder roughly a meter away from you and saying some sentences in your normal voice.
 Listen to the recording to test if you can (easily) understand what you said.

 When your equipment is ready and checked, you can start to collect your data.